 FORSocialRobots – Social Robots for Industry, Service, Medicine and Care

-Robotics can already improve working conditions in industry, the service sector, medicine and care, increase added value and support people overall.
-Thanks to growing technical capabilities, conventional robots are becoming increasingly precise, flexible and autonomous.
-However, whenever humans and machines cooperate, social intelligence and communication and interaction adapted to the situation are the prerequisites for efficient and accepted cooperation.
-Social robotics therefore represents the next evolutionary stage.
+Robotics can already improve working conditions in industry, the service sector, medicine, and care, increase value creation, and support people overall.
+Thanks to growing technical capabilities, conventional robots are becoming increasingly precise, flexible, and autonomous.
+Yet whenever humans and machines cooperate, social intelligence and communication and interaction adapted to the situation are essential to ensure that collaboration is both efficient and accepted.
+Social robotics therefore represents the next stage of evolution.

 Research alliance for the next evolutionary stage of robotics

-In order for humans and robots to work together effectively in flexible teams and in real-life scenarios, the socially appropriate behaviour of robots must be adapted for a wide range of complex application scenarios - which is not only a technical challenge due to the inherent complexity of social interaction and communication, but is currently also very costly.
+For humans and robots to work together effectively in flexible teams and real-world scenarios, robots’ socially appropriate behavior must be adapted to a wide range of complex application scenarios – which, due to the inherent complexity of social interaction and communication, is not only a technical challenge but also currently incurs high costs.

-This is where the FORSocialRobots research network comes in.
-The joint project involving scientific and industrial partners is developing new scientific and technical foundations so that social robotics and new robot applications can be implemented in six fields of application relevant to society in a short space of time (inspection, logistics, production, service, retirement home and dementia centre).
+This is where the research network FORSocialRobots comes in.
+The collaborative project, involving scientific and industrial partners, is developing new scientific and technological foundations so that social robotics and new robot applications can be realized within a short time in six application fields relevant to society (inspection, logistics, production, service, retirement homes, and dementia centers).

 Social robots for interaction in the healthcare sector and in public spaces

-Fraunhofer IIS's methods for contact-free and multimodal measurement and analysis of emotional and vital parameters are the basis for the further development of technical components that enable robots to interact socially:
+The Fraunhofer IIS methods for contact-free and multimodal measurement and analysis of emotional and vital parameters form the basis for further developing the technical components that enable robots to engage in social interaction:

-• Relief and support in inpatient and outpatient care (mandatory recording and documentation of vital and emotional parameters, transport of food and care materials, ...)
+• Relief and support in inpatient and outpatient care (mandatory recording and documentation of vital and emotional parameters, transport of meals and care materials, ...)

-• Cooperative robotics for dealing with sick, elderly and possibly uncooperative people
+• Cooperative robotics for dealing with sick, elderly and possibly uncooperative individuals

-• Dialogue control and avatar-based interaction between robotic systems and human counterparts in homes for the elderly and disabled, hospitals or interactive health kiosks
+• Dialogue control and avatar-based interaction between robotic systems and human counterparts in retirement and disability care homes, hospitals, or interactive health kiosks

 • Interactive services in public spaces (museums, hotel receptions, information systems at railway stations and airports)